-Prerequisite: A minimum grade of 'C' in PSYC 100, PSYC/SOC 205, ENG 100
+Prerequisite: A minimum grade of 'C' in PSYC 100, PSYC/SOC 205, ENG 100 Transfer acceptability: CSU; UC

 C-ID PSY 205B

 Introduction to psychological research methods with emphasis on the use of the scientific method in psychological research.
 The laboratory is designed to complement the lectures and allow each student to design and conduct psychological research.